 With the tagline “Fre up your freelance career,” 99designs is sure to spark something good.
 Catering to a variety of designers working in marketing, branding, advertising, illustration, merchandising, and more, this is one of the most popular freelance graphic design websites, with a global reach.

 It’s simple: clients upload a brief for a specific project to 99design’s global freelancer network.
 With such a wide reach, be prepared for some competition in winning clients.

 The upside?
 It’s a great way to gain experience and build your portfolio if you’re starting from scratch.
 99design offers a well-rounded experience—there’s the potential for collaboration, skill development, competing in design contests, and networking through the platform.
 Come for the freelance design work, stay for the community.

 Upwork is a popular and easy-to-use site for potential clients across numerous industries and suitable for freelancers at any stage of their career.
 Just how popular?
 More than 10 million freelancers are seeking work from upwards of four million active clients across the globe.
 If you prefer working freelance design jobs from home, you’re sure to appreciate Upwork’s global network.

-While Fiverr is not the venue for landing huge freelance design work opportunities immediately, it’s an undeniably quick and easy way to win part time graphic design jobs.
+While Fiverr is not the venue to land huge freelance design work opportunities immediately, it’s an undeniably quick and easy way to win part-time graphic design jobs.
 If you’re confident in your design chops but don’t necessarily have the mileage to show for it yet, Fiverr’s freelance marketplace is for you.

 Freelancers can create a simple “gig” that includes a brief statement on the services being offered (from illustration to logo design to book and album covers and everything in between) and set a rate from $5 to $995.